Feroz Award for Best Supporting Actress in a Film

 The Feroz Award for Best Supporting Actress (Spanish: Premio Feroz a la mejor actriz de reparto) is one of the annual awards given at the Feroz Awards, presented by the Asociación de Informadores Cinematográficos de España.

 It was first presented in 2014.
+Terele Pávez was the first recipient of the award for her role as Maritxu in the drama Witching & Bitching.